Source code for colour.io.luts.lut

 """

-Convert the *LUT* to given ``cls`` class instance.
+Convert the *LUT* to the specified ``cls`` class instance.

 Parameters